Benchmark

 Answer basic client questions

 AI-powered chatbots can be built to pull only from a provided data set, eliminating the risk of “hallucinations” and other false information.
-This kind of chatbot can safely answer simple client questions, perhaps about general law, and be programmed to refer more complex questions to a human expert.
+This kind of chatbot can safely answer simple client questions, perhaps about general law for a personal injury law firm, and be programmed to refer more complex questions to a human expert.

 PwC added a legal AI chatbot internally for its 4000 staff in March 2023 to help generate insights and recommendations based on large volumes of data.
 Its outputs are overseen and reviewed by PwC professionals.
 Sandeep Agrawal, PwC’s Global Leader for Legal Technology, PwC UK, said at the time: